CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/GettingStarted-V2.md

 ## Overview

 In this Hands-On Lab, you will learn how to build a custom knowledge retrieval-augmented generation (RAG) application using the Azure AI Foundry SDK.
 This lab will guide you through provisioning necessary resources, implementing a retrieval pipeline, and evaluating the system’s performance.
-By the end of the session, you will have a functional RAG solution that integrates Azure AI capabilities for enhanced knowledge retrieval and response generation.
+By the end of the lab, you will have a functional RAG solution that integrates Azure AI capabilities for enhanced knowledge retrieval and response generation.

 ## Objectives

 By the end of this lab, you will be able to:

-- **Set Up Azure AI Foundry SDK and Provision Resources**: Learn how to provision the required resources in Azure AI Studio to support knowledge retrieval and model inference.
+- **Set Up Azure AI Foundry SDK and Provision Resources**: Learn how to provision the required resources in Azure AI Foundry to support knowledge retrieval and model inference.
 - **Building a RAG pipeline**: Implement a retrieval-augmented generation system that indexes and retrieves relevant data to enhance AI-generated responses.
 - **Evaluate and Optimize RAG Performance**: Apply best practices to measure retrieval accuracy, response quality, and system efficiency.